Apollo

 Are there toll roads in France?

 If you enjoy scenic drives and prefer to save money for sightseeing, you can easily traverse France using the free National or Departmental roads.
-While these roads may have lower speed limits, they are also lined with beautiful rural villages and memorable roadside brasseries where you can enjoy many cheap and delicious home-cooked meals during your trip.
+While these roads may have lower speed limits, they’re often lined with beautiful rural villages and memorable roadside stops.

 Top 10 Attractions in France